-Our Thai translators and interpreters are perfectly fluent in Thai and English language and ready to provide you with a professional business translation service that is second to none.
-We don’t simply translate but we take a holistic approach to the source content to ensure we convey the same meaning as the source using Thai phrases that carry the same intent and thought of the original source, this process is sometimes referred to as transcreation.
-We provide a speedy delivery time and can tailor make the most efficient approach for our customers’ localisation project for a guaranteed best result no matter how large the scope or urgent.
+Our professional Thai translators and interpreters are perfectly fluent in Thai and the English language and ready to provide you with a professional business translation service that is second to none.
+We don’t simply translate English to Thai and Thai to English but we take a holistic language conversion approach to the source content to ensure we convey the same meaning as the source using Thai phrases that carry the same intent and thought of the original source, this process is sometimes referred to as transcreation.
+We provide a speedy delivery time and can tailor make the most efficient approach for our customers’ localization project for a guaranteed best result no matter how large the scope or urgent.

-VEQTA provides a reliable service and our team provides prompt answers to client inquiries with friendly advise by our truested sales staff or well-trained Project Management team.
+VEQTA provides a reliable thai translation service and our team provides prompt answers to client inquiries with friendly advice by our trusted sales staff or well-trained Project Management team.